-- 17.1 A Member of the Council may ask the Leader any question or make a comment directly arising from an item of the Leader's report, when that item is being received or is under consideration by the Council. - 17.2 The original speaker may ask one supplementary question or make one supplementary comment.
+- 17.1 A Member of the Council may ask the Leader any question or make a comment directly arising from an item of the Leader's report, during the time allocated for such questions. - 17.2 The original speaker may ask one supplementary question or make one supplementary comment.
 A maximum of two other Members of the Council may each ask one further supplementary question or make one supplementary comment.
 All supplementary questions or comments must arise from the response of the Leader.